kyuupichan/electrumx/docs/protocol-removed.md

 Deserialized Headers
 --------------------

-A :dfn:`deserialized header` is a dictionary describing a block at a given height.
+A `deserialized header` is a dictionary describing a block at a given height.

 A typical example would be similar to this template::